noironetworks/cko/README.md

     ...
 ```

-At least four internal subnets (for pod, node and services networks), one multicast subnet, and two external subnets need to be available for every cluster.
+If fabric resources are being allocated from the FabricInfra pools, at least two internal subnets, one multicast subnet, two external subnets, and two VLANs need to be available for a greenfield cluster with ACI-CNI, or at least one external subnet needs to be available for a greenfield cluster with Calico CNI.

-Note: The minimum requirements vary across the deployment scenarios and supported CNIs.
-Not all the resources dictated by the minimum requriements will be used.
-The optimization is underway to validate the minimum requirements for each of these cases separately and will relax this minimum requirements in an uppcoming release.

 CKO will automatically pick available resources from resource pools.
 Resources are picked in round-robin fashion.
 CKO currently does not partition the subnets, so each subnet specified in the resource pool is treated as an indivisible pool.
 If smaller subnets are desired, they should be listed as individual subnets.

+Note: The pod subnet is not picked from the pool since its local to a cluster.
+It defaults to 10.2.0.0/16 and can be overridden in the ClusterProfile, or ClusterGroupProfile, or ClusterNetworkProfile.

+##### 4.1.1.3.2 External Connectivity
 The kubernetes_node-to-fabric and fabric-to-external connectivity on each fabric is encapsulated in the context property of the FabricInfra.
 For example in the case of the ACI fabric, the following example shows the context and its constituent properties:

 ```bash